×

 All about Epidosite and Diamictite Properties

 Know all about Epidosite and Diamictite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Epidosite belongs to Igneous Rocks while Diamictite belongs to Sedimentary Rocks.Texture of Epidosite is Glassy, Massive, Porphyritic, Scoriaceous, Vesicular whereas that of Diamictite is Clastic.
 Epidosite appears Dull and Soft and Diamictite appears Banded.
-The luster of Epidosite is not available while that of Diamictite is grainy, pearly and vitreous.
+The luster of Epidosite is while that of Diamictite is grainy, pearly and vitreous.
 Epidosite is available in black, brown, light to dark grey colors whereas Diamictite is available in brown, buff colors.
 The commercial uses of Epidosite are commemorative tablets, creating artwork and that of Diamictite are commemorative tablets, creating artwork, production of lime.